March 30, 1979: Houses: Expect less for more

 "The building industry is being accused of adding to the inflation of houses," Taylor said.
 "But we build what people demand.
 The 'amenities package' adds a lot to the current price."

 Merrill knows what he means.
 "I can tell you a list of the same things everybody wants in their house," the architect said.
 "People come into my office and describe what they want in it.
-When I tell them it'll cost $125,000, they sort of fade away and you never see them again -- or they get upset and look at you like it's your fault."
+When I tell them it'll cost $125,000 [about $435,200 in 2019], they sort of fade away and you never see them again — or they get upset and look at you like it's your fault."

 The point is that at $35-plus a square foot, an extra bedroom and bathroom, a formal living room plus a family room and a two-car garage start to look like luxuries instead of the necessities the post-war generation has considered them.